-7.1 Use of these frequency bands will require coordination with the neighbouring countries within the coordination zones, of 6 kilometres in cases of LTE-to-LTE or 9 kilometres in cases of LTE-to-other technologies from the neighbouring country.

-The coordination distances are continuously being reviewed and these may be updated from time to time.

-7.2 The following field strength thresholds have to be assured based on (ECC/REC(11)04 for 790-862MHz.
+- 7.1 Use of these frequency bands will require coordination with the neighbouring countries within the coordination zones of 6 kilometres in cases of LTE-to-LTE or 9 kilometres in cases of LTE-to-other technologies from the neighbouring country.
+The coordination distance is continuously being reviewed and these may be updated from time to time. - 7.2 The following field strength thresholds have to be assured based on (ECC/REC(11)04 for 790-862MHz also taken here for 703-790MHz).
 Operator-to-operator coordination may be necessary to avoid interference.

-In general, stations of FDD systems may be used without coordination with a neighbouring country if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of $55dB{\mu}V/m/5MHz$ at a height of 3 m above ground at the borders between countries and does not exceed a value of $29dB{\mu}V/m/5MHz$ at a height of 3 m above ground at a distance of 9 km inside the neighbouring country.
+In general, stations of FDD systems may be used without coordination with a neighbouring country, if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of $55dB\mu V/m/5MHz$ at a height of 3 m above ground at the border line between countries and does not exceed a value of $29dB\mu V/m/5MHz$ at a height of 3 m above ground at a distance of 9 km inside the neighbouring country.

-In the case that LTE is deployed both sides of the border, the field strength levels can be increased to 59 dB μ V/m/5MHz and 41 dB μ V/m/5MHz at 6 km.
+In the case that LTE is deployed on both sides of the border, the field strength levels can be increased to 59 dB μ V/m/5MHz and 41 dB μ V/m/5MHz at 6 km.